The best hotels in Semuc Champey

 The Q'eqchi Maya cultural circuit extends northwest to Coban (Biotopo del Quetzal, a 3km trail through cloud forest to spot the resplendent quetzal bird) and southeast to Chisec (Candelaria Cave system, the most extensive in Central America and almost entirely tourist-free).
 Neither requires a guide, both are worth the detour.

-Semuc Champey's best neighborhoods
+Semuc Champey's best hotel regions

 The Semuc Champey area sits deep in Alta Verapaz, Guatemala's jungle highlands.
 Most visitors base in Lanquin (the nearest town, 10km away) or sleep right at the pools.